-Coomera Connector (Stage 1)
+Coomera Connector (Stage 1), Coomera to Nerang

 By constructing additional crossings of the Coomera and Nerang rivers, Stage 1 of the Coomera Connector will reduce pressure on the M1 by providing an alternative route for the growing communities and commercial hubs of Helensvale and Coomera.

-Following community consultation in 2020, the northern end point for Coomera Connector (Stage 1) was confirmed as Shipper Drive, Coomera.
+Following community consultation in 2020, the northern end point for the Coomera Connector (Stage 1) was confirmed as Shipper Drive, Coomera.

 Benefits